ramfam101/postman-demo/README.md

 ### Postman demo

-You can import the included Postman collection:

-File: postman-json-collection.json

 Steps:

 1. Open Postman

-2. Click Import → Upload Files
+2. In collections, click Import → Upload Files

-3. Choose the JSON collection file
+3. Choose the JSON collection file: **postman-json-collection.json**

-4. Verify the base_url variable is to http://127.0.0.1:8000
+5. The base_url variable should be set to http://127.0.0.1:8000, verify this

-5. Try sending each request (GET, POST, PUT, PATCH, DELETE)
+6. Demonstrate sending each request (GET, POST, PUT, PATCH, DELETE)